amikael/mammoth-nlp-setup/README.md

 5. **You also need to master Mammoth specific configurations**

 Given all this complexity of setting up the environment for model trainining, there is a high risk of doing something wrong.
 The purpose of this repository is to collect the know-how in the setup decisions.
-Not only example setups but also what kind of design choices have been made before arriving to these choices.
+Not only example setups but also what kind of design choices have been made before arriving to these choices.  *This is not the place to find short answers*  This is a repository where you find some tools, research, and results on the setup best practice.

 ## Topics

 This repository of setup instructions will grow gradually as I move some of the related research here.